Novartis (NVS) Stock Dips While Market Gains: Key Facts

-Coming into today, shares of the drugmaker had gained 0.84% in the past month.
-In that same time, the Medical sector gained 2.49%, while the S&P 500 gained 2.06%.

-Investors will be eagerly watching for the performance of Novartis in its upcoming earnings disclosure.
-On that day, Novartis is projected to report earnings of $1.73 per share, which would represent year-over-year growth of 1.17%.
-At the same time, our most recent consensus estimate is projecting a revenue of $11.43 billion, reflecting a 11.75% fall from the equivalent quarter last year.
+Analysts and investors alike will be keeping a close eye on the performance of Novartis in its upcoming earnings disclosure.
+The company's upcoming EPS is projected at $1.73, signifying a 1.17% increase compared to the same quarter of the previous year.
+In the meantime, our current consensus estimate forecasts the revenue to be $11.43 billion, indicating a 11.75% decline compared to the corresponding quarter of the prior year.

-For the annual period, the Zacks Consensus Estimates anticipate earnings of $7.18 per share and a revenue of $47.44 billion, signifying shifts of +4.06% and -4.69%, respectively, from the last year.
+For the full year, the Zacks Consensus Estimates are projecting earnings of $7.18 per share and revenue of $47.44 billion, which would represent changes of +4.06% and -4.69%, respectively, from the prior year.

-Any recent changes to analyst estimates for Novartis should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also pay attention to any latest changes in analyst estimates for Novartis.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has shifted 0.81% downward.
+The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
+The Zacks Consensus EPS estimate has moved 0.69% lower within the past month.
 As of now, Novartis holds a Zacks Rank of #3 (Hold).

-Investors should also note Novartis's current valuation metrics, including its Forward P/E ratio of 14.13.
-This indicates a discount in contrast to its industry's Forward P/E of 14.31.
+Investors should also note Novartis's current valuation metrics, including its Forward P/E ratio of 13.56.
+Its industry sports an average Forward P/E of 14.16, so one might conclude that Novartis is trading at a discount comparatively.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-Currently, this industry holds a Zacks Industry Rank of 172, positioning it in the bottom 32% of all 250+ industries.
+With its current Zacks Industry Rank of 191, this industry ranks in the bottom 25% of all industries, numbering over 250.

 The strength of our individual industry groups is measured by the Zacks Industry Rank, which is calculated based on the average Zacks Rank of the individual stocks within these groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.